So you want a straightforward sub 20 minute 5k program?

 7: You will need PROTEIN and CARBS and WATER immediately after exercise – for the sake of argument let’s just say ALWAYS after every exercise in my plan.
 Protein repairs, carbs refuel, water lubricates – all pretty important really.
 Do some research on diet.
 Glass of milk and a banana will do nicely.

 8: Your running technique/form is important.
 HOWEVER, you don’t want to try to change it in the next 3 months.
 You’ll get injured.
 Don’t waste your time on this (yet!!).

 9: If you find the session nigh-on impossible, even with the maximum amount of rest then instead base them on your last PB.
 By definition that will be slower than your target PB.
 Many plans base training speeds on what you have RECENTLY achieved rather than what you want to achieve.

-10: This is a hard-to-execute plan, if you keep doing it for longer than 2-3 months then you MAY WELL get injured.
+10: This is a hard-to-execute plan, if you keep doing it for longer than 2-3 months then you MAY WELL get injured and, in any case, your body may become adapted to a fixed stimulus – which you would need to change to get better benefits.
 Lengthen your time frame and perhaps just do two of the hard sessions a week and some easier ones, be realistic.

 Remember I never said it was an easy plan, just a straightforward plan ;-)